Research and Interests

 Theoretical Orientation and Experience

-With over nineteen years of experience in the counselling profession, I have worked in the areas of career development, personal growth and development, health psychology, formal assessment, professional ethics and clinical supervision.
+With over 22 years of experience in the counselling profession, I have worked in the areas of career development, personal growth and development, health psychology, formal assessment, professional ethics and clinical supervision.
 I completed my doctoral residency in 2013-14 at the Cross Cancer Institute.
 Much of my professional practice work has focused on providing individual, group, and couples counselling to adults.
 As well, I have frequently given invited public seminars on topics like "Living Well" - the application of the principles of positive psychology in a health context.
 I practice largely from a theoretically integrative stance, though I commonly utilize techniques from existential, humanistic, cognitive-behavioural, mindfulness based/acceptance based, and emotion focused standpoints.
 In addition to my counselling experience, I have been providing direct clinical supervision to Master's, Doctoral, and PhD Interns for the past 5 years.
 I approach supervision from a largely developmental and contextual perspective while aiming to help students explore their own theoretical inclinations.

 EDPY 442 (Seminar): Introduction to Counselling

 EDPY 533: Basic Skills, Issues, and Attitudes in Counselling

 EDPY 536: Ethical and Professional Issues in Psychological Practice

 EDPY 544: Principles of Psychological Testing and Assessment